-Guitarist, singer, and songwriter Jimi Hendrix was born on November 27, 1942, in Seattle, Washington.
-Learning to play guitar as a teenager, Hendrix grew up to become a rock guitar legend who excited audience in the 1960s with his innovative electric guitar playing.
+Born on November 27, 1942, in Seattle, Washington, Jimi Hendrix learned to play guitar as a teenager, and grew up to become a rock guitar legend who excited audiences in the 1960s with his innovative electric guitar playing.
+One of his most memorable performances was at Woodstock in 1969, where he performed "The Star Spangled Banner."
 Hendrix died in 1970 from drug-related complications, leaving his mark on the world of rock music and remaining popular to this day.

-Guitarist, singer, and songwriter.
-Born Johnny Allen Hendrix (later changed to James Marshall) on November 27, 1942, in Seattle, Washington.
+Guitarist, singer and songwriter Jimmy Hendrix was born Johnny Allen Hendrix (later changed to James Marshall) on November 27, 1942, in Seattle, Washington.
 Learning to play guitar as a teenager, Hendrix grew up to become a rock guitar legend.
 He had a difficult childhood, sometimes living in the care of relatives and even acquaintances at times.

 His mother, Lucille, was only 17 years old when Hendrix was born.
 She had a stormy relationship with his father, Al, and eventually left the family after the couple had two more children together, sons Leon and Joseph.
 Hendrix would only see his mother sporadically before her death in 1958.

 In many ways, music became a sanctuary for Hendrix.
 He was a fan of blues music and taught himself to play guitar.
 At the age of 14, Hendrix saw Elvis Presley perform.
 He got his first electric guitar the following year and eventually played with two bands—the Rocking Kings and the Tomcats.
 In 1959, Hendrix dropped out of high school.
 He worked odd jobs while continuing to follow his musical aspirations.